Permute input symbols using set of shift registers with specified delays

 The block can accept the data types

-and fixed-point.
-The output signal has the same data type as the input
+double, and fixed-point.
+The output signal has the same data type

 A column vector listing the number of symbols that fit into each shift register.
 The length of this vector is the number of shift registers.
 (In sample-based mode, it can also be a row vector.)